Get insider access

 Sennheiser HD 800 S

 The Sennheiser HD 800 S and the HiFiMan Edition XS are both excellent audiophile headphones with slight differences.
-The Sennheiser headphones have dynamic transducers, are more comfortable and well-built.
-They also have a slightly better mid accuracy, which ensures that vocals and lead instruments sound clear, accurate, and natural.
-At the same time, their passive soundstage creates a more out-of-head audio experience.
+The Sennheiser headphones have dynamic transducers and are more comfortable and well-built.
+Their passive soundstage also creates a more out-of-head audio experience.
 In comparison, the HiFiMan are planar magnetic headphones.
-Thanks to their design, they're able to reproduce bass more accurately.
+Thanks to their design, they can reproduce bass more accurately, which is great for fans of thumpy EDM kicks.
 They also deliver audio even more consistently than the Sennheiser.

 Philips Fidelio X2HR

 The HiFiMan Edition XS are better audiophile headphones than the Philips Fidelio X2HR.
-The HiFiMan have much more consistent audio delivery, they can reproduce bass more accurately, and their passive soundstage is wider and more immersive.
-However, the Philips are more comfortable.
+The HiFiMan have much more consistent audio delivery and their passive soundstage is wider and more immersive.
+They can also reproduce low-bass more accurately, which is great if you like to feel the thump of a kick drum.
+That said, the Philips are more comfortable.

 Sennheiser HD 660S2

 The HiFiMan Edition XS are better audiophile headphones than the Sennheiser HD 660S2.
-The HiFiMan are planar magnetic headphones that can reproduce more low-bass.
-Overall, they have a significantly more neutral sound profile, which some users may prefer, and are more comfortable.
+The HiFiMan are planar magnetic headphones that can reproduce more low bass and a significantly more balanced treble, rendering vocals and cymbals with more detail.
 They have a superior passive soundstage performance and are very immersive.
-However, the Sennheiser are dynamic headphones and come with a dustbag to help protect them when storing them.
+However, the Sennheiser are dynamic headphones and come with a dustbag to help protect them when you store them.

 HiFiMan Edition X

 The HiFiMan Edition XS are the upgraded variant of the HiFiMan Edition X, but both are excellent picks for neutral sound.
 Both headphones have a neutral sound profile with a wide and immersive passive soundstage.
 Unlike their predecessor, the Edition XS have a more typical headband design, which may not be as comfortable for some users as the headphones are quite large and may not fit small heads well.
 Still, due to their design, they can reproduce audio more consistently.
-They also have a thinner diaphragm, which helps the reproduction of details in your audio, and their mid-range is more even.
+They also have a thinner diaphragm, which helps the reproduction of details in your audio.

 Sony MDR-MV1

 The HiFiMan Edition XS are better audiophile headphones than the Sony MDR-MV1.
-The HiFiMan deliver audio more consistently, have a more neutral sound profile, which some users may prefer, and their passive soundstage is significantly more immersive.
-However, the Sony are more comfortable.
+The HiFiMan deliver audio more consistently, and their passive soundstage is significantly more immersive.
+They also have a flatter treble range that more accurately reproduces vocal detail.
+However, the Sony headphones are more comfortable.

 + Show more